 Specifically, the overlap distribution of EMRIs significantly influenced by the mass parameters and eccentricity parameters.
-As depicted in Figure \ref{fig:EMRIs_overlap}, when $e_0$ is less than $0.1$, the majority of overlaps remain below 0.9.
+As depicted in Table \ref{tab:emri_overlap}, when $e_0$ is less than $0.1$, the majority of overlaps remain below 0.9.
 As the eccentricity increases, the waveform features become more complex in waveform amplitude.
 Therefore, when the eccentricity is higher, the corresponding overlap tends to decrease.

 In contrast to MBHB and EMRIs signals, the GB signal presents a comparatively straightforward, single-frequency waveform.
-In the GB dataset, the frequency parameter has the greatest impact on the waveform.
-When the frequency is > $10^{-3.5} $Hz, the overlap is basically higher than 0.9.
-The overlap analysis for GB signals demonstrates the model's frequency sensitivity, with a distinct preference for learning the characteristics associated with intermediate frequency signals.
-Meanwhile, as the extrapolation length increases, the prediction accuracy for the three sources decreases.
+As for GB, the frequency parameter has the greatest impact on the waveform.
+When the frequency is larger than $10^{-3.5} $Hz, the overlap is basically higher than 0.9.
+The result of GB signals demonstrates the model's sensitivity over frequency, with the distinct preference for learning the characteristics associated with intermediate frequency signals.

 \textbf{1:1 extrapolation.} In this scenario, the mean and median overlaps for EMRIs were found to be 0.807 and 0.910, while for GB, the mean and median overlaps were 0.992 and 0.994 respectively.

 The performance impact was negligible for GB, but there was a significant decrease in EMRIs waveforms.
 This can be attributed to the larger eccentricity and wider range of scales exhibited by EMRIs, as well as their continuous periodic transitions.
 Due to the high complexity of EMRI waveforms, shorter waveforms fail to capture the waveform features.
 Therefore, in the case of complex waveforms, CBS-GPT requires longer input waveforms to learn more distinctive features.